Shop-specific acts of sustainability per category:

 Intersport

 Intersport sells products with a Vastuullinen valinta (Responsible choice) label.
-Each product contains a more detailed description of the particular product’s materials, features and potential certifications to make it easier to examine the product’s sustainability and features.
-Among other things, the collection includes products with a greener production process, products made from natural or recycled materials and products that consider the possibility for further recycling.
+Each product contains a more detailed description of the product’s materials, features and potential certifications to make it easier to examine the product’s sustainability.
+The Vastuullinen valinta collection includes products that are e.g. made with a greener production process, made from natural or recycled materials and products that can be recycled.

 Jysk